The Ultimate Travel Guide to Fes

 Best places to stay in Fes

-As with Marrakech, Fes is renowned for its riad hotels and staying in one of these traditional homes offers an enchanting journey into Morocco's past.
+As with Marrakech, Fes is renowned for its riad hotels and staying in one of these traditional homes is enchanting, to say the least.
 There are sumptuous historic details around every corner, from stucco mouldings to colourful tilework and arched doorways.
 That being said, you don’t have to miss out on modern luxuries like air conditioning, comfortable beds and rooftop plunge pools!

 Most of the best riads in Fes sit in the mid-range or luxury category, but smaller guesthouses called dars also await the budget-conscious traveller.
 With so many choices crammed into this fascinating city, deciding where to lay your head can be a challenge.
 To help you out, I’ve put together a list of some of my favourite places to stay in Fes.